COVID-19 Student FAQs

 What resources are available?

 The library team is still working hard to support you and can be reached at email@example.com.
 You can also use the Virtual Librarian service at https://buckslibrary.libanswers.com/.
+The ground floor is open for book loans and to use as a study space.

 The majority of core textbooks are available as e-books.
 Please ask the library team if you have any questions on this.